Fit and Well Logo

 This is a shortlist with 6 Tips for weight loss:

-3. Rethink what you plan to eat for the rest of the day and cut down on alcohol, sugary drinks, processed foods, and colas.
+Rethink what you plan to eat for the rest of the day and cut down on alcohol, sugary drinks, processed foods, food with added sugar, and colas.

-6. Start your Diet Diary: jot down your weight and everything you eat, calculate your calories for each meal and add them up to make sure you fulfill your daily calorie goal.
-It will motivate you to stick to your weight loss plan.
+Start your Diet Diary: jot down your weight, your waist circumference, and everything you eat, you can calculate your calories for each meal and add them up to make sure you fulfill your daily calorie goal.
+It will motivate you to stick to your weight loss plan and track your goals.

-Each of the pages listed below covers nutrition, weight loss, diet tips, and evidence on the science behind our advice.
+Each of the pages we list below covers nutrition, weight loss, diet tips, and evidence on the science behind our advice, it will help you take informed decisions.

 Resources on Diets and Weight Loss